How does AT&T compare to Verizon Fios internet?

 Verizon Fios is a great option for households within its limited coverage area that require high speeds for heavy video streaming and online gaming.
 For those living in the Verizon Fios geographic footprint, the service is a high-quality and affordable option.

-AT&T fiber service is one of the more cost-effective options for gigabit internet speed.
+AT&T fiber internet service is one of the more cost-effective options for 1000 Mbps download speed.
 The $80/month pricing is very affordable compared to most competitors.
 Reviewing the AT&T fiber coverage area shows this plan is a solid choice for households in the Mid-West and Southeast.

 Comparison of internet services